PatrickKyei/exception/_posts/2021-08-11-interesting-conversation-starters.md

 7. Are you a reserved or open person?

-8. How does humor influence your mood.
+8. How does humor influence your mood?

 9. Who do you text most in a day?

 10. What is your opinion about sin/evil in the world?

-11. What is the hardest part of your work.
+11. What is the hardest part of your work?

 12. What is the worst advice you ever heard?

-13. What is the one thing you will never do no matter the situation.
+13. What is the one thing you will never do no matter the situation?

-14. What is the worst pick-up line you have ever heard'
+14. What is the worst pick-up line you have ever heard?

 15. What is the worst present you have ever received and why?